YanivMendiuk/Linux_Task_2/README.md

 ### 2. `templates/nginx_site.tmpl`

 This directory will include the nginx site template file configuration.
-This will be used in the `setup_nginx_and_virtual_host.sh` in section 5 in the instructions above.
+This will be used in the `setup_nginx_and_virtual_host.sh` in section 5 in the tasks above.

 ## Installation & Usage